-j 03-3C000: Draft environmental document approval was reported with an approval date of 06/30/08: a recirculated draft was issued on 3/30/11.
+^j 03-3C000: Draft environmental document approval was reported originally reported with an approval date is 3/30/11.
 The District has since confirmed that the first draft (2008) was never circulated.
 The correct draft environmental document approval date is 3/30/11.
 The Finding of No Significant Impact (FONSI) issued on 6/28/13 was reported in error to FHWA; FONSI is still pending approval as of October 2014.

-\ 04-13157: This project was down-scoped from an EA to a Categorical Exclusion.
+04-13157: This project was down-scoped from an EA to a Categorical Exclusion.
 The final EA date, originally reported as 4/30/09 to FHWA, has been removed from the timeframe analysis.

-07-27440: Even though EA number for 27440 is the same, they are two separate projects.
+1 07-27440: Even though EA number for 27440 is the same, they are two separate projects.

-m These projects fall under Caltrans Design-Build Demonstration Program.
+^m These projects fall under Caltrans Design-Build Demonstration Program.
 Project delivery timeframes are not evaluated for projects under this program except Project Approval.